Enhance Your Product Portfolio Management with the Craft.io Progress Dashboard

 3. Monitor what your individual product teams are prioritizing.

-As you can see from the screenshot above, you can monitor how your various product teams are prioritizing their projects by drilling down into the items they’ve marked “High,” “Medium,” and “Low” Importance.
+As you can see in the screenshot below, you can monitor how your teams are prioritizing their projects by drilling down into items marked “High,” “Medium,” and “Low.”
+This is a great way to check if your product managers are aligned with your business’s larger strategic objectives.
+It ensures they are focusing on the goals you have set for them.

 5. Gain insights into your organization’s progress trends over time.